Brunei–Malaysia border: Land boundary delimitation

+For sections not covered by these agreements, the two countries agreed that their common boundary will be delimited based on the watershed principle.

+Under the Exchange of Letters, the two countries agreed to push for the joint demarcation and survey of their common boundary, through the establishment the necessary structures and processes to carry this out.
 The Memorandum of Understanding on the Process for the Joint Demarcation and Survey of the Land Boundary was signed on 19 March 2012 in Johor Bahru, Malaysia, during the 8th Malaysia–Brunei Darussalam Meeting on the Implementation of the 2009 Exchange of Letters.
 The MOU provided for the terms of reference and modalities for the demarcation of the land boundary, based on the five land boundary agreements, and to define the boundary based "solely on the basis of the watershed principle" where no land boundary agreements existed.

-Demarcation work commenced in 2014 and was still in progress in 2024, with 175.966 km or 33.3% of total land boundary length demarcated surveyed.
-A Memorandum of Understanding was signed on 26 August 2024 to accept the demarcation and survey, the first for the common boundary.

 The first Joint Malaysia-Brunei Darussalam Land Boundary Committee meeting was held on 20-22 August 2022 in Malaysia.
-Two subsequent meetings were held, on 6 July 2023 in Bandar Seri Begawan and 11 July 2024 in Kuala Lumpur, which paved the way for the signing of the MOU in August.
+Two subsequent meetings were held, on 6 July 2023 in Bandar Seri Begawan and 11 July 2024 in Kuala Lumpur.
+The fourth meeting was held on 14 July 2025 in Bandar Seri Begawan, while the fifth was held on 5 August 2026 in Putrajaya, in preparation for the 27th Malaysia–Brunei Darussalam Meeting on the Implementation of the 2009 Exchange of Letters on 21 August 2026.

+Demarcation work on the ground commenced in 2014, with priority given to the areas identified by the five agreements mentioned above, and named as Sectors A-B, F-G and G-H. In August 2023, 132.25 km equivalent to 25% of the total land boundary length had been demarcated and surveyed, and in August 2024, 175.96 km or 33.3% of the total land boundary length had been demarcated and surveyed.
+A year later in August 2025, the demarcation and survey progress was reported to have reached 214.638 km or 41%, while in August 2026, progress reached 264.791 km or 50% of the total length of the land boundary.